'I don’t want to live, my mental health’s that bad'

 If you're affected by any of the issues raised in this video, please visit BBC Action Line.

-Filmed and edited: Phill Edwards
+Filmed and edited by: Phill Edwards

 Additional research: Dr Luke Munford, lecturer in health economics, University of Manchester